 Tip 3: Use Dynamic Remarketing

 You can go one step further in your remarketing campaign by employing dynamic images that feature specific products previously viewed by the visitors you’re trying to target.
-Also known as “dynamic remarketing,” this type of tactic is most useful for those with e-Commerce sites.
-If this means you, be sure when creating your campaign that you’re using ads that will be able to display images of your particular product from your feed.
+Also known as “dynamic remarketing,” this type of tactic is most useful for those with e-commerce sites.
+If this means you, be sure when creating the campaign that you’re using ads that will be able to display images of your particular product from your feed.

 Tip 4: Focus on Those Who Spend Time on Your Site

-When it comes to retargeting, you always want to focus your resources on those who spend a significant amount of time on your website.
+When it comes to retarget, you always want to focus your resources on those who spend a significant amount of time on your website.
 This is because the more time spent on a particular page indicates they’re seriously considering investing in one of your products or services.
 Always make time spent an important metric when creating a retargeting campaign.

 Tip 5: Stop Targeting Those Who’ve Recently Become Customers